parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Nonlinear.EtaGamma   0.7

-This key specifies whether the Jacobian will be used in matrix-vector products or whether a matrix-free version of the code will run.
+*string* **Solver.Nonlinear.UseJacobian** False This key specifies whether the Jacobian will be used in matrix-vector products or whether a matrix-free version of the code will run.
 Choices for this key are **False** and **True**.
 Using the Jacobian will most likely decrease the number of nonlinear iterations but require more memory to run.
-Example Useage:

 .. container:: list